-- Working drawings to cover buildings types as dealt with in Applied Design 111 and Construction Detailing III including all services, schedules, foundation and roof plans, and construction detail - 2.
+- 1. Working drawings to cover buildings types as dealt with in Applied Design 111 and Construction Detailing III including all services, schedules, foundation and roof plans, and construction detail - 2.
 Application of National Building Regulations - 3.
 Presentation techniques to expand on those dealt with in First Year, as well as model building - 4.
-Introduction to specification writing a major project taken from initial concept design to final working drawings and specifications

-5. Introduction to estimating building cost
+Introduction to specification writing a major project taken from initial concept design to final working drawings and specifications - 5.
+Introduction to estimating building cost

-5.1.16 CONSTRUCTION AND DETAILING III: CDET302
+5.1.17 CONSTRUCTION AND DETAILING III: CDET302

 - I. Exercises to promote the application of critical and analytical thinking to construction problems - 2.
-Methods and materials: building types other than those dealt with in years I and 2, steel, reinforced concrete-framed buildings, multi-storey buildings - 3.
+Methods and materials for building types other than those dealt with in the First and Second Year, steel and reinforced concrete-framed buildings and multistorey buildings - 3.
 Deep foundations - 4.
 Basements and retaining walls - 5.
 Co-ordination of services - 6.
 Design and detailing of solutions to construction problems in architectural design. - 7.
-Visits to sites of various types of building under construction.
+Visits to sites of various types of building under construction

-5.1.17 PRINCIPLES OF ARCHITECTURAL DESIGN III: PADE301
+5.1.18 PRINCIPLES OF ARCHITECTURAL DESIGN III: PADE301

-- 1. Contextually responsive architectural design - 2.
-Typical building types with particular reference to function, circulation, climate, topography and other factors - 3.
+- I. Contextually responsive architectural design - 2.
+Typical building types with reference to function, circulation, climate, topography and other factors - 3.
 Planning and design exercises space requirements for human activities - 4.
 Principles of mass housing - 5.
 Studies of contemporary South African architectural & planning issues

-5.1.18 SURVEY AND LANDSCAPING III: SVLD301
+5.1.19 SURVEY AND LANDSCAPING III: SVLD301

-- 1. Elementary principles of surveying with optical instruments and preparation of contour drawings - 2.
+- I. Elementary principles of surveying with optical instruments and preparation of contour drawings - 2.
 Local soil, clay and rock types - 3.
-Land form design and treatment of landscape surfaces - 4.
-Principles and elements of landscape design and practical landscape design projects - 5.
+Land form design and treatment of landscape surfaces

+- 4. Principles and elements of landscape design and practical landscape design projects - 5.
 Required dimensions for vehicle circulation and parking - 6.
 Surface water drainage

-5.1.19 OFFICE PRACTICE III: OPRA301
+5.1.20 OFFICE PRACTICE III: OPRA301